d630/bpx/README.md

 | ""[3] | last status code |
 | rl0 | Normal scalar variable.
 Used to see, whether an input line has been history expanded. |

-##### preread and postread
+#### preread and postread

-Internally, bpx binds six key sequences, which have to be bind as macro to a key or key sequence of your choice:
+Internally, bpx binds six key sequences, which have to be bound as macro to a key or key sequence of your choice:

 | Keyseq | Function |